 Deviating from this overview, project seminars and specialist modules are offered in both the winter and summer semesters.
 Please note that some of the courses are offered in English only and that a good command of English is required.

 You’ll find a description of the lecture contents in the Module Handbook and in the Examination Regulations on the Website of the Examination Office of the Department of Information Systems.

 - Commencing your studies: You can only start your Bachelor course in Information Systems at Münster University in the winter semester.
 A total of around 100 to 120 student places are available.
 The course begins on 1 October each year.
 The orientation week organised by the student council for all newly enrolled students always begins on a Monday in October.

-- Deadline: Applications must be submitted via Münster University’s online application system by 15 July at the latest.
-The deadline is the same for the additional documents which certain groups of applicants must send by post.
+- Deadline: Applications must be submitted via Münster University’s online application system by 31 July at the latest.
 Different deadlines are in force for applicants from non-EU/EEA states.

 - Admission requirements: The only prerequisite for applying for a place on the Bachelor course is the university entrance qualification (i.e. the general matriculation standard/Abitur/A Levels, subject-related entrance qualification or a qualification that is deemed to be equivalent).
 Completing a commercial apprenticeship or internship before your course of study is not mandatory.